davanstrien/Programming-Historian-Computer-Vision-Lessons-submission/deep-learning/alternative-setup-instructions.md

 ## Clone this Github repository

-Once you have installed GitHub and Anaconda you should clone this repository using `git clone url` !todo add final repo link.
+Once you have installed GitHub and Anaconda you should clone this repository using `git clone url` # TODO add final repo link.
 This command will download the data and notebooks into a new directory inside the directory you are currently working in.

 ## Create a new conda environment

-Once you have cloned the repository change into the newly downloaded directory `cd` !todo add new directory name `conda create -f environment.yml`
+Once you have cloned the repository change into the newly downloaded directory `cd` # TODO add new directory name `conda create -f environment.yml`